How to Install a Backsplash

 The easier application of a backsplash involves adhesive matting, rather than mastic or thinset mortar, but for now we'll focus on the traditional way.
-Now the drawbacks of the adhesive matting are that it’s about 4x the cost of using mortar and that the mat limits tile options due to weight limits.
+The drawbacks of the adhesive matting are that it’s about 4 times the cost of using mortar and that the mat limits tile options due to weight limits.

 Additionally, mortar or mastic applications tend to produce a stronger hold than the mats, but obviously the mats shave days off installation and improve precision and placement of the tiles.